mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### Dev Mana

 A specific type of [mana](list-of-terms.md#mana) for developers similar to “points” or “jelly beans” in an Agile/Scrum methodology.
-On average, full time Mattermost developers each complete tickets adding up to approximately 28 mana per week.
-A “small” item is 2 mana, a “medium” is 4, a “large” is 8, and any project bigger needs to be broken down into smaller tickets.
+On average, full-time Mattermost developers each complete tickets adding up to approximately 28 mana per week.
+A “small” item is 2 mana, a “medium” is 4, a “large” is 8, and any project larger than that needs to be broken down into smaller tickets.

 ### DRI

 _Directly Responsible Individual_ means a human individual who is accountable for a given Area Of Responsibility.
 A DRI is a single person, not a group of people.
-If there is a shift schedule, define each shift as a separate AOR \(e.g. Tier 2 Mobile Support Escalations Weekdays 8am to 5pm Palo Alto time\).
-If you are unsure who is the DRI, make the AOR more specific until the DRI is clear.
+If there's a shift schedule, define each shift as a separate AOR \(e.g. Tier 2 Mobile Support Escalations Weekdays 8am to 5pm Palo Alto time\).
+If you're unsure of the DRI, make the AOR more specific until the DRI is clear.

 ### ESR